Landlords and Tenants: Rights and Responsibilities

 Minnesota law describes a tenant’s rights when the new owner brings an action to evict the tenant after a mortgage foreclosure or contract for deed cancellation:

-- If a tenant’s lease began after the date the mortgage was signed, but prior to the end of the mortgage foreclosure redemption period, the new owner must provide the tenant 90 days written notice to vacate, effective no sooner than 90 days after the end of the mortgage foreclosure redemption period, prior to bringing an eviction action provided the tenant pays the rent and abides by all lease terms.
+- If a tenant’s lease began after the date the mortgage was signed, but prior to the end of the mortgage foreclosure redemption period, the new owner must provide the tenant 90 days written notice to vacate, effective no sooner than 90 days after the end of the mortgage foreclosure redemption period, prior to bringing an Eviction Action provided the tenant pays the rent and abides by all lease terms.
 The new owner may evict the tenant sooner if the tenant fails to pay the rent and abide by all of the lease terms.
 [Minn.
 Stat. § 504B.285, subd.
 1a(a) (2023).]

-The owner may evict the tenant after termination of a contract for deed, but if the lease began after the date the contract for deed was signed, but prior to the end of the contract for deed cancellation period, the tenant must receive:
+The owner may evict the tenant after termination of a contract for deed, but if the lease began after the date the contract for deed was signed, but prior to the end of the contract for deed cancellation period (described on page 4), the tenant must receive:

 - At least two months’ written notice to vacate no sooner than one month after the end of the contract for deed cancellation period, provided that the tenant pays the rent and abides by all the terms of the lease; or

 - At least two months’ written notice to vacate no later than the end of the contract for deed cancellation period.
 This notice must state that the sender will hold the tenant harmless for breaching the lease by vacating the premises if the contract is reinstated.
 [Minn.
 Stat. § 504B.285, subd.
 1b (2023).]

 Unlawful Exclusions and Property Confiscation